 Data hygiene describes the process of eliminating bad data to optimise your database and ensure only high-quality, relevant information makes the cut.
 So, what is bad data and what is good data?

 - Bad data is irrelevant or outdated information, incomplete contact information, or conflicting data, such as multiple phone numbers for two contact inputs.

 - Good data is accurate, up-to-date, and consistent.

-It’s important to remember that good CRM data isn’t just about accuracy; good CRM data should emphasize quality over quantity.
-Remember that you’re paying to store your data, so make sure the information is useful in improving your team, creating more efficient operations, and boosting your organization’s ROI.
+It’s important to remember that good CRM data isn’t just about accuracy; good CRM data should emphasise quality over quantity.
+Remember that you’re paying to store your data, so make sure the information is useful in improving your team, creating more efficient operations, and boosting your organisation’s ROI.